 In 1776 it was the Kings and royalty were impeding happiness of the common person.
-They followed merchanilist economic politics and laws that were partial towards and supported the upper class.
-In today’s world it is the expansion of government under the guise of a greater common good.
-However, based on the experience of communism or societies that take socialist route in contrast to a free market route we know government’s expansion brings society to a lower social optimum.
+They followed mercantilist economic politics and laws that were partial towards and supported the upper class.
+In today’s world, it is the expansion of government under the guise of a greater common good.
+However, based on the experience of communism or societies that take the socialist route in contrast to a free market route we know government’s expansion brings society to a lower social optimum.

 Government analysts look at cost/benefit analysis – Smith looked at overall happiness

-Politicians including the local governments and county governments have a modus operandi moving forward with projects that seem to have a benefit to society based on a cost benefit analysis or at least sounds good.
+Politicians including the local governments and county governments have a modus operandi moving forward with projects that seem to have a benefit to a society based on a cost-benefit analysis or at least sounds good.
 However, that does not take into account such things as opportunity cost or that private initiative would do it more efficient.
 They crowd out private opportunity.
-Therefore, governments anamorphically view incremental expansion of government as fair and just, however, in reality it is determinate to society because they are not operating at the optimal.
-Yes society might work, but the greatest happiness of the people are not reached.
+Therefore, governments universally view the incremental expansion of government as fair and just, however, in reality, it is determinate to society because they are not operating at the optimal.
+Yes, society might work, but the greatest happiness of the people is not reached.
 It amazes me people are not aware of this.

 - In other words: Individual people, rather than government acting on their own enlightened self interest is what pushes the frontier of the general good of society as a whole.

-Adam Smith pointed out not only in his Wealth of Nations, but also the Theory of Moral Sentiments that governments role should be limited to the scope of large projects that at the time of his writing private enterprises did not have the critical level of capital to move forward.
-Yes government has a role, in the world of Adam Smith but was not a solution to human suffering or the fundamental problem of economics, scarcity.
+Adam Smith pointed out not only in his Wealth of Nations but also the Theory of Moral Sentiments that governments role should be limited to the scope of large projects that at the time of his writing private enterprises did not have the critical level of capital to move forward.
+Yes, the government has a role, in the world of Adam Smith but was not a solution to human suffering or the fundamental problem of economics, scarcity.